 An Ordinary Resolution at a General Meeting is sufficient to pass a resolution except as specified in this Constitution.

-Postal, e-mail or electronic votes are only permitted where the Board has determined that they will be allowed for the specific meeting and subject to any conditions set by the Board.

 In the event of a tied vote on an Ordinary Resolution at a General Meeting, but excluding elections, the Chairperson has an additional or casting vote.

-If a secret ballot is conducted, two (2) scrutineers are appointed to count the votes.
+If a secret ballot is conducted, two (2) scrutineers must be appointed to count the votes.

+Written resolutions may not be passed in lieu of a General Meeting.

 FINANCES

+The funds and property of Surfing New Zealand Incorporated are:

+controlled, invested and disposed of by the Board, subject to this Constitution; and

+devoted solely to the promotion of the Purposes.

 Unless otherwise determined by the Board, the financial year of Surfing New Zealand Incorporated ends on the 30th day of June.

-Statements of financial position and financial performance are audited (if required by the Board) each year and if so the audited accounts are submitted to the AGM.
+Financial statements are audited (if required by law or the Board) each year and if so the audited accounts are submitted to the AGM.
 If a review is permitted then the reviewed accounts are submitted to the AGM.
 The auditors or reviewers are appointed each year by the Board.

-DISPUTES, COMPLAINTS, DISCIPLINARY AND GRIEVANCES
+INTEGRITY

+In this Rule 26 Integrity Code means an integrity code issued by the Sport Integrity Commission under section 19 of the Integrity Sport and Recreation Act 2023.

+If Surfing New Zealand Incorporated adopts an Integrity Code, the Members of Surfing New Zealand Incorporated are bound by the Integrity Code.

+DISPUTE RESOLUTION